jaitone/CV/README.md

 #### Tempio Wine Restaurant (2014 - 2018)

 - Working as I chef, I learnt the importance of each individual when working in a team.
-In addition, I have learnt that resilience is the key to success
+In addition, I have learnt that resilience is the key to success.
-- Due to hard work and determination I was promoted from kitchen porter to chef within 6 months
+- Due to hard work and determination I was promoted from kitchen porter to chef within 6 months.

 #### IZA-Ascensores(Lift company) (2010-2011)

-- My role as a technician was of the maintenance of lifts as well as finding problems and fixing them
+- My role as a technician was of the maintenance of lifts as well as finding problems and fixing them.
-- In this time I learned the meaning of hard work no matter the weather or any other cincurtances and to work thorougly to perfection
+- In this time I learned the meaning of hard work no matter the weather or any other cincurtances and to work thorougly to perfection.

 ## <h2 align="center"><a name="hobbies">Hobbies</a></h2>

 #### Anime/Manga
-- I enjoy the different stories that a manga can tell as well as their way to draw and their cultural references to the rest of the world
+- I enjoy the different stories that a manga can tell as well as their way to draw and their cultural references to the rest of the world.
 #### Games
 - For the same reason I like mangas, many games try to tell a story.
-Also my favourite games are Half Life or Zelda type where you need to think to solve a puzzle
+Also my favourite games are Half Life or Zelda type where you need to think to solve a puzzle.
 #### Classic guitar
-- I tought myself how to play guitar by using YouTube videos
+- I tought myself how to play guitar by using YouTube videos.
 #### Cooking
 - Before working in a kitchen, I always enjoyed experimenting with food and the mix of different flavours.
-I make the best paella in London
+I make the best paella in London.